 - 2.1 Local government in general and district councils in particular continue to face the prospect of operating within a severely challenging financial environment.
-With further large decreases in general government funding forecast, the Council must review the services that it provides and its approach to value for money to keep council tax increases as low as possible. - 2.2 When Local authorities were informed of their allocations of central government funding in support of their budgets for 2013/14 they also received notification of provisional amounts for 2014/15.
+With further large decreases in general government funding forecast, the Council must review the services that it provides and its approach to value for money to keep council tax increases as low as possible. - 2.2 When Local authorities were informed of their allocations of central government funding in support of their budgets for 2014/15 they also received notification of provisional amounts for 2015/16.
 This support is in the form of Revenue Support Grant (RSG) and a Baseline Funding amount related to Business Rates.
-The final amounts of funding will be notified later in the financial year, most likely in December 2013.
-The provisional allocation for this Council is £6.098m.
-This compares with a total of £7.221m for 2013/14, representing a 15.5 per cent reduction from year to year.
-The funding reduction is reflected in the MTFS, being one of the main contributors to the budget shortfall for 2014/15 as shown in the MTFS.
+The final amounts of funding will be notified later in the financial year, most likely in December 2014.
+The provisional allocation for this Council is £6.012m.
+This compares with a total of £7.123m for 2014/15, representing a 15.6 per cent reduction from year to year.
+The funding reduction is reflected in the MTFS, being one of the main contributors to the budget shortfall for 2015/16 as shown in the MTFS.
 The government has given limited information about the amounts of funding for subsequent years.
-Indications are that there is likely to be a further substantial reduction in 2015/16 and continuing significant reductions for at least the following three years.
-Accordingly, the MTFS has assumed a 15 per cent reduction for 2015/16 followed by 5 per cent reductions each year for 2016/17, 2017/18 and 2018/19.
+Indications are that there is likely to be a further substantial reduction in 2016/17 and continuing significant reductions for at least the following three years.
+Accordingly, the MTFS has assumed a 10 per cent reduction for 2016/17 onwards.